Sean-Leishman/PairwiseTurnGPT/README.md

 # PairwiseTurnGPT

-This repository contains the code for PairwiseTurnGPT, an End-of-turn detection model trained on the Switchboard corpus.
-Turnip Thorn is based on the work of [TurnGPT](https://github.com/ErikEkstedt/TurnGPT).
+This repository contains the code for PairwiseTurnGPT, an End-of-turn detection model trained on the Switchboard corpus PairwiseTurnGPT is based on the work of [TurnGPT](https://github.com/ErikEkstedt/TurnGPT) but modifies the model and spoken dialogue processing to effectively model speaker interactions in overlapping utterances.

+This allows us to utilize phenomena such as backchannels, interruptions and overlaps in predicting end-of-turns in spoken dialogues without the need for acoustic features.

+The model itself is based on the GPT-2 architecture but uses a dual-transformer approach to model each speaker's utterances separately.

 For easy comparison, the original TurnGPT model has been cloned in this repository within the `gptonly` folder.
 The `pairwisegpt` folder contains the code for PairwiseTurnGPT.